kjosib/kjosib.github.io/kick_off.md

 The kick-off sets the (initial) tone of the entire project to come.
 Do it well, and you're off to a good start.
 And conversely.

+I've read that the purpose of all meetings is to get someone to do something they might not otherwise do.
+In general, people aren't especially prone to spontaneously organize and coordinate towards a common goal without clarity and motivation.
+The kick-off provides both.

-A proper kick-off accomplishes (at least) several goals:
+Whether you hold a fancy offsite with catered lunch or gather in a dusty grey conference room with notepads and coffee, a proper project kick-off accomplishes (at least) several sub-goals:

+* Clients, Project Sponsors, and Lead Staff are all aligned on mission and vision.
-* The staff is revved up to perform and aligned on the mission.
+* The lead staff is revved up to perform, with a basic idea about what's required.
+* The client is reminded of, and has agreed to, its responsibilites.
+* Meaningful work can ramp up in earnest.
-* There's a clear and prominent record of:
+* There's a *clear and prominent record* of:
 	* The original goal, at least in overview.
 	* The original concept of how to get there.
 	* Big risks and major milestones.
 	* Top-level outline of scope, schedule, and budget.

+Localized, team-by-team kick-off activities bring similar benefits:

+* The team's specific contribution to mission and vision are clear.
+* Pathways for internal communication are established.
+* Roles, responsibilites, norms, and values come into focus.
-* Meaningful work can ramp up in earnest.
+* Meaningful work can begin.

-We commonly think of that brief retreat where the senior-most poobahs huddle for a day, eat a catered lunch, and then declare that *it will be great,* but that's far from the only session you need.

-At each layer of communication (such as between team-lead and direct-contributor) a localized kick-off meeting helps get things underway for that specific sub-unit of your organization and its localized responsibilites that contribute to the larger project success.

-Sometimes, you're recovering from missed steps.
-Perhaps project stakeholders feel a bit in the dark.
-Perhaps the project is a bit off the rails.
-The form and substance of the kick-off may help you recover some lost momentum, or at least find which way the rails might have gone without you.
+Finally, periodic realignment meetings help keep the project on-track.
+Gently massaged, the form and substance of the kick-off meeting can be a great way to draw attention to, and begin to resolve, project imbalances.
+Indeed, even if you've inherited a disaster, cutting your losses is a project in itself.
+It merits something akin to a kick-off.

 ## How To?